Invasive Species Council of British Columbia

 Who We Are

-The Invasive Species Council of BC is a registered charity and non-profit society that is making a difference in the lives of all British Columbians.
+The Invasive Species Council of BC is a registered charity and non-profit society that is making a difference in the lives of people across British Columbia.

 ISCBC is a dynamic action-oriented organization, helping concerned stakeholders work together to stop the spread of invasive species in BC.
 We lead efforts encouraging people, businesses, government and industry to adopt simple practices that can make a huge impact in preventing the introduction and spread of invasive species.